lars76/object-localization/README.md

 2. Remove the dense layer
 3. Freeze some/all/no layers
 3. Add one/multiple/no convolution block (or `_inverted_res_block` for MobileNetv2)
-4. Add a max pooling layer
-5. Add a convolution layer for the coordinates
+4. Add a convolution layer for the coordinates

 The code in this repository uses MobileNetv2 [1], because it is faster than other models and the performance can be adapted.
 For example, if alpha = 0.35 with 96x96 is not good enough, one can just increase both values (see [2] for a comparison).
+If you use another architecture, change `preprocess_input`.

 # Example: Finding cats and dogs in images